 Info from Mitsubishi.

-Car related: The story of the Michelin Man.
+You might like the story of the Michelin Man.